robertnunn/7DTD-Modlets/README.md

 All modlets are free to use, but not distribute.
 Please leave the ModInfo.xml file intact.

 ## Current Modlets
+- Ammo Stacks 3x: Multiplies stack sizes for ammunition by 3x.
 - Beaker Recipe: Adds a crafting recipe for the beaker to the forge, unlocked at L3 of Yeah Science.
 - Better Forge Materials: Adds recipes for converting forge materials into quick-smelt versions (100 units/s) and back to regular forge materials.
 - Better Silencers: Further reduces the sound of silenced weapons.
 Much more of a "movie silencer" than a real silencer.